 OR the ACT (with a composite score of 22 and a minimum 19 in Combined

 English/Writing) OR the SAT (composite score of 1030 (critical reading

 and mathematics) and a minimum 450 in writing).
+These results can be provided at time of admission, but no later than at candidacy.
 (School Counseling only)

 - Copy of teaching certificate (if applicable – School Counseling only)

 - Copy of TOEFL (Test Of English as a Foreign Language) results (if applicable)